lf-lang/rfcs/text/0002-rfc-process.md

   - [RFC Postponement]
   - [License]
   - [Contributions]

-## Why RFCs

-TODO

-The RFCs are not intended as a complete specification.
-Active RFCs are a form of documentation that describe the design of features that are considered feasible and relevant by the community.
-As requirements change and rarely a design proposal can reflect the end result precisely, RFCs should be amended or replaced as needed during the implementation process.
-At any time, the list of active RFCs presents a snapshot of the communities view on the state of the project and its potential next steps.

 ## When you need to follow this process
 [When you need to follow this process]: #when-you-need-to-follow-this-process